 - yellowish skin or eyes

-- fever for 3 or more days
+- weakness, fatigue or fever that for 3 or more days

 Managing the Disease